-You must be able to demonstrate that any formal disciplinary action you have taken was reasonable, justified and proportionate.
-There is no hard and fast rule on how you should do this.
+Being able to demonstrate that any formal disciplinary action you have taken was reasonable, justified and proportionate is critical.
+There is no hard and fast rule on how to do this.
 It will depend on the circumstances of individual cases.

-Your disciplinary action should, where possible, be guided by the ACAS Code of Practice on Disciplinary Procedures.
-If you are a small employer, an Employment Tribunal will take into account the resources that were available to you.
-This is when deciding whether it was practical for you to follow all the steps set out in the Code.
-However, regardless of the size of your organisation, there are a number of essential elements to ensure fairness with disciplinaries.
+Any disciplinary action should, where possible, be guided by the ACAS Code of Practice on Disciplinary Procedures.
+If you’re a small employer, an Employment Tribunal will take into account the resources that were available to you.
+Because smaller organisations may find is harder to follow all the steps set out in the Code.
+But, regardless of the size of your organisation, there are a number of essential elements to ensure fairness with disciplinary action.

 - act consistently.

 - raise and deal with issues promptly.
-You should not unreasonably delay meetings, decisions or confirmation of those decisions.
+You shouldn’t unreasonably delay meetings, decisions or confirmation of those decisions.

 - carry out an investigation thorough enough that the facts of each case can be established.

-- always allow employees to be accompanied at any formal disciplinary meeting regardless of whether the organisation recognises trade unions or not.
+- always allow employees to be accompanied at any formal disciplinary hearing regardless of whether the organisation recognises trade unions or not.